 Ha, no way I'm translating all of that!
 Basically, Dutilleul was a lowly civil servant from Montmartre who discovers this amazing ability, and he first uses it at work to drive a middle-management-type guy crazy because he had constantly humiliated him.
-Dutilleul then moves on to burglaries, leaving notes signed, "Garou-Garou" — a funny name that really doesn't translate well; "Garou" is part of the French word for werewolf, so "Garou-Garou" is sort of like "Wolf-Wolf"?
-English translations of the story have him calling himself "The Lone Wolf"; much better.
-Anyway, he somehow gets himself caught and thrown in La Santé prison, where he soon has the audacity to escape to have lunch in a café and then send word to the prison warden asking him to come and settle the bill.
+Dutilleul then moves on to burglaries, leaving notes signed, "Garou-Garou" — a funny name that really doesn't translate well; "Garou" is part of the French word for werewolf, so "Garou-Garou" is sort of, but not really, like "Wolf-Wolf"?
+English translations of the story have him calling himself either "Wolfy," or "The Lone Wolf"; much better.
+Anyway, he somehow gets himself caught and thrown in La Santé prison, where he soon has the audacity to escape to have lunch in a café and then send word to the prison warden asking him to come and settle the bill, haha.
 All right, enough translating.
 The story involves a love interest, of course, and lots of sneaking though walls to avoid her oblivious husband.
-At the end of the story Dutilleul gets himself (spoiler warning!) permanently stuck in a wall.
+At the end of the story Dutilleul gets himself (!spoiler warning!) permanently stuck in a wall.
 Hence the cool statue.
 The end.

 Place Marcel Aymé is located just off of Rue Norvins, in the 18th arrondissement; here's a map pinpointing the location.
 There's no Métro station that's really close by, but this whole section of Montmartre is absolutely perfect for a long, winding afternoon stroll, and it's definitely worth making a note of Rue Norvins/Place Marcel Aymé on your map and working in a visit to poor old Dutilleul while you're in the neighborhood.